2023 Seattle Mariners season

 The 2023 Seattle Mariners season was the 47th season in franchise history.
 The Mariners played their 24th full season (25th overall) at T-Mobile Park, their home ballpark in Seattle, Washington.
-After making the playoffs in 2022 and having a 90.2% chance to make the playoffs on September 2 while in first place in the AL West, the Mariners missed the playoffs.
-The Mariners drew an average home attendance of 33,215 in 81 home games in the 2023 MLB season, the 10th highest in the league.
+After making the playoffs in 2022 and having a 90.2% chance to make the playoffs on September 2 while in first place in the American League (AL) West, the Mariners missed the postseason.
+The Mariners drew an average home attendance of 33,215 in 81 home games, the 10th highest in Major League Baseball.

 The Mariners hosted the All-Star Game on July 11.
 Center fielder Julio Rodríguez and pitchers Luis Castillo and George Kirby were selected as All-Stars.
 Rodríguez also competed in the Home Run Derby.